 M.D. or D.O. applicants must have completed an ACGME-accredited fellowship program in Pathology or Dermatology prior to beginning the Dermatopathology Fellowship.
 The fellowship follows all institutional policies for resident (fellow) selection, and does not discriminate on the basis of race, gender, national origin, age, or disability.
 Fellows must meet criteria for licensure or a Physician In-Training (PIT) permit from the Texas Medical Board prior to beginning the program.
 We prefer applicants from medical schools accredited by LCME.
 Accepted candidates are expected to meet criteria to take the certification examination in dermatopathology given by the American Boards of Dermatology and Pathology, outlined in detail on their websites.

 We often accept candidates two years in advance, as per the practice of many USA Dermatopathology programs.
-We are approved by ACGME for two Dermatopathology fellows and have one funded position open for 2023.
-Positions starting July 2021 and 2022 are filled.
+We are approved by ACGME for two Dermatopathology fellows and have one funded position open for 2025.
+Positions starting July 2022 through 2024 are filled.
 To apply, email a CV, 3 letters, a personal statement, and an application form (we’ll accept any standard one from ASDP or CAP), to our coordinator, Donna Clanton.
 Additional information will be requested from applicants later, if needed.

-Information on the national standard Dermatopathology application timeline and the ASDP application form for 2023 positions will be updated eventually on the ASDP website, and we will be following that. https://www.asdp.org/physicians-in-training/dermatopathology-fellowships/
+Information on the national standard Dermatopathology application timeline and the ASDP application form for 2025 positions will be updated eventually on the ASDP website, and we will be following that (we already accepted an internal candidate for 2024): https://www.asdp.org/physicians-in-training/dermatopathology-fellowships/

 CAP standard application form (also acceptable to us) is at https://webapps.cap.org/apps/docs/pathology_residents/pdf/residents_forum_standardized_fellowship_application.pdf